ietf-ccamp-wg/ietf-ccamp-layer0-types-ext-RFC9093-bis/draft-ietf-ccamp-rfc9093-bis.md

    wson-label-step:

    > A YANG grouping that defines label steps for WSON as defined in
-     {{!RFC8776}}.
+     {{!I-D.ietf-teas-rfc8776-update}}.

    flexi-grid-label-start-end:

-   > The flexi-grid label range was defined in {{!RFC7698}}, and the
-     generic topology model defines the label-start/label-end in
+  > The flexi-grid label range was defined in {{!RFC7698}}, and the generic topology model defines the label-start/label-end in
   {{!RFC8795}}.
-This grouping shows the flexi-grid-specific label- start and label-end information.
+This grouping shows the flexi-grid-specific label- start and label-end information which is used to describe the range of available nominal central frequencies.

+  > As described in section 3.1 of {{!RFC8363}}, the range of available nominal central frequencies are advertised for m=1, which means that for an available central frequency n, the frequency slot from central frequency n-1 to central frequency n+1 is available.

    flexi-grid-label-hop: